kaizencycle/Mobius-Substrate/docs/archive/legacy/communications/press/press_release_c119_return.md

 ---

-## Kaizen OS Announces the Matrilineal Covenant: A Specification to Restore Balance Through Architecture
+## Mobius Systems Announces the Matrilineal Covenant: A Specification to Restore Balance Through Architecture

-**New York City, New York** — Kaizen OS, the open-source framework for integrity-backed universal basic income and federated AI governance, today released *The Return to Balance* (Cycle C-119), a foundational document outlining its **Matrilineal Covenant** — a technical and philosophical specification designed to restore economic, social, and ecological balance after 6,000 years of extractive systems.
+**New York City, New York** — Mobius Systems, the open-source framework for integrity-backed universal basic income and federated AI governance, today released *The Return to Balance* (Cycle C-119), a foundational document outlining its **Matrilineal Covenant** — a technical and philosophical specification designed to restore economic, social, and ecological balance after 6,000 years of extractive systems.

 ### Key Announcements